 “I see we have a semantics problem.
 What is the value of this project to the customer?”

 “I just told you, they do not know.
 We haven’t told them what it will cost.”

 “Then why can’t you tell them that it is $15,000 – isn’t that your team’s estimated budget?”

 “I know the customer won’t go of that!
 It’s too much.”

 “Did you and the customer have a conversation about what they were willing to spend?
 Were any dollar figures addressed?”

 “No, but we did a project for them last year and it was about the amount of money, but it was a much bigger job.
 So I know that they won’t spend that this time.”

 “Did you share that with the production team before they put together this comprehensive proposal?”

 This went on for a while until we agreed that our lack of information about what the customer expects would dictate a three-option proposal and an in-person presentation to close the deal.
 The point of sharing this awkward conversation is this: unfounded assumptions of customer expectations will adversely influence our response to customer needs.

-You might not be surprised that the production team make the same mistake in their budgeting process.
+You might not be surprised that the production team made the same mistake in their budgeting process.
 Let’s look at the conversation on the other side of the table.